RayeRen/acad-homepage.github.io/_pages/about.md

 # 🔥 News
-- *2021.08*: &nbsp;🎉🎉 I joined The Hong Kong University of Science and Technology as a PhD student.
+- *2021.08*: &nbsp;🎉🎉 I joined The Hong Kong University of Science and Technology (HKUST) as a PhD student.

 - *2020.12*: &nbsp;🎉🎉 I received my master degree at Shanghai Jiao Tong University.
 I'm very grateful to my dear teachers and friends.